 The type of mesothelioma and stage of diagnosis greatly determine the treatment options available to patients.
 When curative treatment is a viable option it has the potential to significantly improve a mesothelioma prognosis.
 Lifestyle changes can also be helpful.

 In early stages, while mesothelioma is still localized within the body, doctors are often able to use a multimodal treatment approach with the goal of eradicating the cancer completely.
-Surgery is often coupled with chemotherapeutic or radiotherapeutic options for a curative treatment plan.
+Surgery is often coupled with chemotherapy or radiation for a curative treatment plan.

 When battling a terminal illness, a positive outlook can help your prognosis.

 Scientists like Candace Pert, Ph.D., author of, “Molecules of Emotions, The Science Behind Mind-Body Medicine,” have legitimized the healing power hope and positive emotions can have on an ailing body.
 While a positive attitude is not a cure for cancer, it can certainly improve a patient’s emotional well-being.
 Upon receiving a cancer diagnosis, it’s important to remember that it can and has been overcome.
-Many patients have outlasted their doctor-provided prognosis, and you may too.
+Many patients have outlived their doctor-provided prognosis.